nuEGil/NotesOnTextTasks/NontesOnMedicalCodes.md

 \0 is a null char. then build a tokenizer script based on this. pad the context. select context window length based on mean + 2 standard deviations of the max note length.

+This is a starting point for architecture design. but then the following directories have the parts necessary to build out and train this type of custom architecture.

 __See SmallNetTraining/ for a tokenizer, then a small text architecture + training script.__

+__See RAGTextAppParts/hf_embed_classifiy.py for a simple example of using DistilBERT from hugging face in a classification example__

+__See TransformerTutorials/ for pytorch and tensorflow implementations of transformers__

 ## ICD-10-PCS
 __inpatient procedure codes__